deep-regression/deep-regression.github.io/_projects/(2) ToSS.md

 <img src="https://github.com/deep-regression/deep-regression.github.io/blob/master/files/images/toss/theorem1.png?raw=true" alt="Theorem 1" style="width: 80%; height: auto;">

 Theorem 1 is significant from a practical viewpoint.
 The bound allows us to extend the simplification for the case of commutative matrices to the more general case of non-commutative matrices.
-By doing so, we remoive eigendecomposition and make the optimization more stable.
+By doing so, we remove the eigendecomposition and make the optimization more stable.
 Finally, reducing this bound also reduces the true 2-Wasserstien distance between two distributions!

 So how does the 2-Wasserstein compare with the KL Divergence?
 We study this through our toy example: